 But most modern parents probably discover Alaric in the pages of a book.
 If not history, then fiction:

-- Katherine Kountz used Alaric for a character in her long-running Deryni fantasy series – he’s a duke, and a good egg;
+- Katherine Kountz gave the name Alaric to a character in her long-running Deryni fantasy series – he’s a duke, and a loyal figure.

 - PG Wodehouse, best known for his Jeeves & Wooster series, also wrote about the inhabitants of Blandings Castle.
 The elderly, grouchy Duke of Dunstable is a frequent visitor – and wears the name Alaric.